 Baking with Cucumber

 Cucumbers, like many other shredded fruits and veggies, can add moisture, nutrition, and additional binding to baked goodies, including homemade dog treats like these.
 If the cucumber is seedy, like mine, removing the seeds can be helpful for getting a smooth dough texture.
 Pre-chopping or shredding (I shredded) allows you to moderate moisture from overly juicy cucumbers.
-It can be drained or squeezed for use in baking similar to zucchini.
+After shredding, it’s easier to drain or squeeze out excess moisture.
+Then you can use it in baking similar to zucchini.
 Although you could also include some of the juice and reduce/omit the stock (or add more flour), the dogs say stock is way tastier than cucumber juice.

 Cucumber and Salmon Dog Treat Recipe